How to become Micro-influencer and what does it mean?

 The power of micro-influencers to impact buying decisions is confirmed by multiple surveys where followers say that they take their favorites as a more trusted source whose favorable opinions about brands and products would inspire them for making a purchase.

-To attract more followers, it is not enough to have a cute Instagram profile.
+To attract more followers, it is not enough to have a cute profile.
 People will start reaching you only when they feel your passion about the topic you want to share with them.
 It must be something that you are infatuated with, have an understanding about and which really thrills your soul.

 Faking on social media is not going to fly, so give good thinking about your stamping ground.
 Do not follow trends and tendencies, but pursue your hobbies and interests such as fashion, travel, healthy eating, DIY and the like.
 With this approach, your posts would be more appealing to your prospective followers and you have more chances to create a faithful community of supporters.

 Being a micro-influencer is not only about the right topic but also about the good quality of your pictures and videos.
 Too blurry, shadowy or overexposed photos look especially lousy on Instagram.
-People wouldn’t want to choose you from an extensive set of much better profiles.
+Public wouldn’t want to choose you from an extensive set of much better profiles.

 To attract followers and rouse their keen response, you should post only top-grade pictures.
 This certainly takes some time and constant practice.